 Over the course of the session, you’ve increased the rate of consumption, but not the alcohol content of what you’re consuming.
 However, if you get to that point of rapid consumption and switch to liquor, not only have you increased consumption, you’ve increased the amount of alcohol your taking in by 30-40% per drink.
 This is where you blackout and wake up in someone’s yard naked with one of the most monumental hangovers ever orchestrated by a sophomore P.E. major.

 Liquor then beer, have no fear:

 Once you’re good and animated you either start running low on cash or realize that lame line actually might have worked and you switch to beer.
 Like before, your rate of consumption has increased.
 However, the amount of alcohol consumed per drink has decreased by 30-35%.
-You’re essentially weaning yourself from Jim Beam’s vicious teat, thus keeping enough of your wits about you to be able to show the aforementioned coed which driveway to park in and ensuring that the only nasty thing you wake up with is in the bed next to you.
+You’re essentially weaning yourself from Jim Beam’s vicious teat, thus keeping enough of your wits about you to be able to show the aforementioned coed which driveway to park in.
+And this also ensures the only nasty thing you wake up with is in the bed next to you.